DThornz/CV/index.md

 **GUI Development**, *Department of Biomedical Engineering, Florida International University (Virtual)*, Miami, FL, USA

 ### Graduate Assistant Teaching

+`Spring 2022`
+- \- BME 1054L: Introduction to BME Computing (Dr. Tsoukias)
+       - **68 students** <br>
+       - Held weekly remote office hours assisting sutdents with MATLAB <br>
+       - Graded MATLAB based assignments and provided feedback to students <br>

+`Fall 2021`
+- \- BME 3632: BME Transport (Dr. Hutcheson)
+       - **43 students** <br>
+       - Asissted in teaching a module on Partial Differential Equations (PDE) for the purposes of team specific transport projects that were either energy, mass, or momentum based.
+Also improved and distributed code that the students could use as a template for their work. <br>

+`Fall 2021`
+- \- BME 1054L: Introduction to BME Computing (Dr. Tsoukias)
+       - **68 students** <br>
+       - Held weekly remote office hours assisting sutdents with MATLAB <br>
+       - Graded MATLAB based assignments and provided feedback to students <br>

+`Summer 2020`
+- \- ABET Accreditation Preparation (Dr. Godavarty)
+       - Assist in compiling and analyzing department course data. <br>
+       - Creating several MATLAB scripts for processing and graphing of tabulated data for ease of use. <br>

 `Spring 2020`
 - \- BME 1054L: Introduction to BME Computing (Dr. Tsoukias)